Rock-Candy-Tea/RSSHUB-PAGE/source/_posts/设计/Monotype/Featured Article/Monotype x Limerick.md

   <div class="component-quote">
           <div class="quote-Text">
         <span class="quote-Text-first-letter">“</span>
-                  <span>It’s great for the the students to be able to go out to industry and say, ‘we’ve worked with Monotype’ and it’s been a fantastic experience for them.</span>
+                  <span>It’s great for the the students to be able to go into industry and say, ‘We’ve worked with Monotype.’
+Plus, it’s been a fantastic experience for them.</span>
                 <span class="quote-Text-last-letter">”</span>
       </div>
               <div class="citation">